-Note that DOOSAN INDUSTRIAL VEHICLE is ISO 14001 certified which is harmonized with ISO 9001.
-Periodic ENVIRONMENTAL AUDITS & ENVIRONMENTAL PERFORMANCE EVALUATIONS have been made by internal and external inspection entities.
+Note that Doosan Industrial Vehicle is ISO 14001 certified which is harmonized with ISO 9001 Periodic ENVIRONMENTAL AUDITS PERFORMANCE ENVIRONMENTAL EVALUATIONS have been made by internal and inspection entities.
 LIFE-CYCLE ANALYSIS has also been made through out the total product life.
 ENVIRONMENT MANAGEMENT SYSTEM includes DESIGN FOR ENVIRONMENT from the initial stage of the design.

-ENVIRONMENT MANAGEMENT SYSTEM considers environmental laws & regulations, reduction or elimination of resource consumption as well as environmental emission or pollution from industrial activities, energy saving, environment-friendly product design (lower noise, vibration, emission, smoke, heavy metal free, ozone depleting substance free, etc.), recycling, material cost reduction, and even environmentally oriented education for the employee.
+ENVIRONMENT MANAGEMENT SYSTEM considers environmental laws & regulations, reduction or elimination of resource consumption as well as environmental emission or pollution from industrial activities, saving, environment-friendly product design(lower noise, vibration, emission, smoke, heavy metal free, ozone depleting substance free, etc.), recycling, material cost reduction, and even environmentally oriented education for the employee.